rubixchain/learn/content/testnet.md

     git clone https://github.com/rubixchain/rubixgoplatform.git
     ```

-- Navigate to the repository directory
+- Navigate to the repository directory and checkout to the development branch
     ```bash
     cd rubixgoplatform
+    git checkout development
     ```

 ### 4. Build the RubixGoPlatform Executable